 So, if you have that “it just happens” feeling, well, now you know what it really means, and what to do about it.

-The remedy here is to CONSTANTLY EXAMINE the fundamentals of your playing.
+The remedy here is to constantly examine the fundamentals of your playing.
 Your sitting, hand positions, finger action, pick action, etc. Observe, think, analyze, experiment, repeat the process in every practice session.
-DO NOT TAKE THE FUNDAMENTALS FOR GRANTED.
+Never take the fundamentals for granted, they are the key to excellence.

-Once your understanding of the mechanics of playing and practicing are sufficiently deep to allow you to see things in the right order of importance, and you have addressed the necessary fundamentals, begin to get specific about the other elements of playing technique.
-Whatever level of player you are, begin to get a clear focus on your weak areas, and BE SPECIFIC!
+When the fundamentals of guitar practice are in place, you can begin to get specific about the other elements of playing technique.
+Whatever level of player you are, begin to get a clear focus on your weak areas, and be specific.

 When you work on a fundamental, such as the one described above, you make it a project that may last anywhere from a month, to several months, or even a year.
 You hammer at that aspect of your technique relentlessly.
 You do whatever exercises you know that will help, if properly practiced.
 You make up exercises that will help, if properly practiced.
 You use the actual passage that gave rise to the whole “investigation”.
 You take note of and measure your progress and results.